juliendelplanque/AdventOfCode2017WithPharo/oleks/Day2.md

     ^ answer
 ```

-### DataFrame issues

 ## Part 2

 ### Puzzle
-"Great work; looks like we're on the right track after all.
+> "Great work; looks like we're on the right track after all.
 Here's a star for your effort."
 However, the program seems a little worried.
 Can programs be worried?

-"Based on what we're seeing, it looks like all the User wanted is some information about the evenly divisible values in the spreadsheet.
+> "Based on what we're seeing, it looks like all the User wanted is some information about the evenly divisible values in the spreadsheet.
 Unfortunately, none of us are equipped for that kind of calculation - most of us specialize in bitwise operations."

-It sounds like the goal is to find the only two numbers in each row where one evenly divides the other - that is, where the result of the division operation is a whole number.
+> It sounds like the goal is to find the only two numbers in each row where one evenly divides the other - that is, where the result of the division operation is a whole number.
 They would like you to find those numbers on each line, divide them, and add up each line's result.

 ### Solution

+I create this simple method that finds the only two numbers in each row where one evenly divides the other and sums up the results of these divisions.

 ```Smalltalk
 CorruptedSpreadsheet >> sumOfEvenDivisions